Free Syrian Army: Decentralised fighting force: 2015–present

-Cooperation with Russia in fight on ISIS
+Cooperation with Russia against ISIS

-According to Western sources including the BBC and Reuters, on 30 September 2015, as part of its military intervention in Syria, Russia started air strikes on groups identified as part of the FSA despite offering "help" to the FSA in order to fight ISIS.
-Examples of attacked groups included ones such as the Mountain Hawks Brigade and the Army of Glory tha had confirmed being hit by missiles from Russia airstrikes on the same day in September 2015.
+According to Western sources – including the BBC and Reuters – on 30 September 2015, as part of its military intervention in Syria, Russia started air strikes on groups identified as part of the FSA despite offering "help" to the FSA in order to fight ISIS.
+Examples of attacked groups included ones such as the Mountain Hawks Brigade and the Army of Glory that had confirmed being hit by missiles from Russia airstrikes on the same day in September 2015.
 Various other FSA militia commanders also condemned Putin and Russian generals as "a bunch of liars", accusing them of striking their military checkpoints and headquarters.

 Early October 2015, Russian state media reported Vladimir Putin's foreign minister Sergey Lavrov stating on Russia's cooperating with FSA on fighting ISIS:"They tell us about the Free Syrian Army, but where is it?
 It remains a phantom group, nothing is known about it (...)
 I've asked [US Secretary of State] John Kerry to provide us with information about the whereabouts of this Free Syrian Army and who commands it".Condemning Russian intervention as an illegal invasion, Issam al-Rayes, spokesman of FSA's Southern Front stated: "Vladimir Putin, is assisting a regime that indiscriminately kills their own people..
 How could we trust the Russians' help?..
 If the Syrians stood with Assad he would not ask for invaders to come to Syria."